Wright State University offers parenting support to its staff, faculty, and student parents:

 Daycare on campus is provided by the Wright State University Child Development Center(commonly known as Mini University or Mini-U), This Center, first accredited by the National Association for the Education of Young Children (NAEYC) in January 1990, offers quality early care and education for children 6 weeks to 12 years old.

 Faculty Parental Teaching Relief and Leave Policies

-The WSU parental teaching relief policy is described in the Agreement on Parental Accommodations (PDF) on the WSU Chapter of the American Association of University Professors (AAUP) web site.
-Additional provisions for faculty parents, such as sick leave and family and medical leave (FMLA), unpaid child-care leave, partial unpaid leave, and probationary period extensions, are described in the Collective Bargaining Agreement (PDF).
+The WSU parental teaching relief policy is described in the Tenure Eligible and Tenured Faculty (TET) Collective Bargaining Agreement (CBA) and the Non-Tenure Eligible (NTE) Faculty Collective Bargaining Agreement (CBA), section 31.6 Additional provisions for faculty parents, such as sick leave and family and medical leave (FMLA), unpaid child-care leave, partial unpaid leave, and probationary period extensions, are also descrbed in these agreements.